 In terms of the emissions reduction challenge, coherent and high enough carbon pricing is vitally important.
 It enables carbon-neutral technologies to become competitive and sends market-based price signals encouraging new, rapid investments for both the supply and demand of carbon-neutral energy.

 The CE study suggests first and foremost that the EU should increase the ETS* ambition so that it aligns with the overall 2050 decarbonisation target.
 As the Nordic countries aim to decarbonise even faster, the region should restructure the national energy taxes to dynamic carbon taxes compatible with national decarbonisation goals.
 Simultaneously, the system should prevent carbon leakage in sectors exposed to actual risk.

-We hope that this study will advance the discussion on the most cost-efficient ways to achieve a carbon-neutral society and to reach the set targets.
-Below we have listed the main points of the study’s contents as well as Fortum’s recommendations for decision makers.
+We hope that this study will advance the discussion on the most cost-efficient ways to achieve a carbon-neutral society and reach the set targets.
+Below we have listed the main points of the study’s contents as well as Fortum’s recommendations for decision-makers.

 Fortum’s recommendations for policy-makers